Plastic pollution is surging, so what are governments doing?

 Given the global nature of supply chains, analysts say local schemes alone may be unsuccessful to cut down on plastic, as supply chains can sidestep fragmented policies.

-A U.N. treaty could create guidance and standards to help countries decide which plastics are unnecessary, assess what they can change and enforce those decisions, said Parker from Economist Impact.
+A global treaty could, for example, create guidance and standards to help countries decide which plastics are problematic and unnecessary.

-This explainer was updated on April 22, 2024 at the onset of U.N. plastics treaty negotiations in Ottawa, Canada.
+This explainer was updated on December 2, 2024 after U.N. plastics treaty negotiations concluded in Busan, South Korea.

-(Reporting by Jack Graham; Editing by Kieran Guilbert and Jon Hemming)
+(Reporting by Jack Graham; Editing by Jon Hemming and Ayla Jean Yackley.)

 Context is powered by the Thomson Reuters Foundation Newsroom.